s3942372/Minimalist-Assignment-4/posts/Oulipo.md

 ## The Plan

-Despite this work being placed on before the other ('Hint Finction') on my website, I had actually worked on this one second, after I finished the 'Hint Fiction'.
 For this second half of assignment 2, I chose to focus on the 'Oulipo' (or in full French: “Ouvroir de Littéreature Potentielle”, meaning the “Workshop for Potential Literature”).
 It is a constrained form of writing, which I thought would fit well with the memory I chose to represent in the work - that of me being strapped down to a table in a hospital in HongKong one day when I was running a high fever.

 ## The Process